IS IT WORTH VISITING BLENHEIM PALACE?

 The short answer is no, absolutely not.

-As a lover of and regular visitor to countless stately homes, I can categorically confirm that it is not worth £30 per person.
-I visited yesterday, in September 2021 - and really wish I had saved my money and time.
+As a lover of and regular visitor to countless stately homes, I can categorically confirm that it is not worth £38 per person.
+I promise you, you will regret it.
 Here's my reasons why...

 1. The tickets are far too expensive.

-The £30 per ticket only gives you entry to the major rooms on the ground floor - I think there were about 11 of them, one of which was completely boarded up.
+The £38 per ticket only gives you entry to the major rooms on the ground floor - I think there were about 11 of them, one of which was completely boarded up.
 If you want to see the state bedrooms, you need to pay an extra £5 to go on a guided tour.
 If you want to see the servants quarters 'below stairs', you have to pay an extra £5 to go on a guided tour.
-So, an extra £10 to see what you would normally see in any other property as part of the main ticket price. £40 to see a stately home?
+So, an extra £10 to see what you would normally see in any other property as part of the main ticket price. £48 to see a few rooms in a stately home?
 The palace would have to be beyond incredible to pay that much, and it is not.

 The palace says in response to Trip Advisor reviews which complain about the price, that it also includes entry to the Butterfly House and Pleasure Gardens.
 Well, all I can say is that as an adult who didn't take my kids, I had no interest in the Butterfly House or Pleasure Gardens.
 I went for the house and the history.